laurentpauwels/sanctionpaper/Readme.md

 	- NOTE 2: The script `concordanceAlpha.m` produces $\alpha_r$ which is required to approximate the cost of trade sanctions (`approxEffectSanction.m`).
 	- NOTE 3: Make sure to download and place the downloaded `data` within the `matlab` folder, or change the file paths in the code accordingly.

-2. `evaluateApproximation.m`: Run this script to produce the simulation results to produce 3D Figures B.1 - B.4 and the simulation output for Figure 1.
+2. `validateApproximation.m`: Run this script to produce the simulation results to produce 3D Figures B.1 - B.4 and the simulation output for Figure 1.
 It relies on 3 separate scripts (stored in the `scripts` folder) and several functions (stored in the `functions` folder).
 There are two 3D graphs showing the correlation (from regression) of simulated and approximated responses of value added ($\beta$ coefficient and $R^2$), and two 3D graphs showing the downstream approximate response of real value added (HOT) and upstream (SHOT) approximate response of real value added.
 The simulations are run inside each scenario script with `getSimulationOutput.m`.

 	- The first scenario  (`scenarioSanctionRus.m`) simulate a refined petroleum shock from Russia and looks at the Russian response to the shock as well as the response from the Chemical industry in Germany (Figures B.1 and B.2).